Melbourne Train Map 2026

 The ugly:

-- The kink in the Metro Tunnel line between Footscray and Arden.
-I understand maps all have compromises, but having a kink here just isn't necessary.
+• The kink in the Metro Tunnel line between Footscray and Arden.
+All have compromises, but having a kink here just isn't necessary.

-- The double-crossover of the Gippsland V/Line between Carnegie and South Yarra.
-This is a more difficult one to solve, but doesn't feel impossible.
+• The double-crossover of the Gippsland V/Line between Carnegie and South Yarra feels unnecessarily complex.

-- The way Sunshine, North Melbourne and South Yarra get a purple V/Line blasting over the top of the station marker to show that they don't stop there.
+• The way Sunshine, North Melbourne and South Yarra get a purple V/Line blasting over the top of the station marker to show that they don't stop there looks almost like an error, even though it's shown as intended.

 The missing: